Beniko95J/MLF-VO/README.md

 Zijie Jiang, Hajime Taira, Naoyuki Miyashita and Masatoshi Okutomi

+Our homepage is [here](http://www.ok.sc.e.titech.ac.jp/res/MLF-VO/).
 The pretrained weights of models and results can be found [here](https://drive.google.com/drive/folders/1bogcNuteWNce_551jscX-leo54YYhYZY?usp=sharing).

 If you find our work useful for your research, please consider citing the following paper: